 Surprised?
 What this means is that adding any salt to your meals can cause you to go over the recommended limit.
 So is it even possible to stay within this recommended limit?
 Yes–it is possible!
 And today I will discuss exactly how.

-Low Sodium Diets: Where to Start?
+Low Sodium Diets: How to Get Started

 Sometimes, when we really start to think about all the things we eat that contain sodium, following a low sodium diet may seem like an impossible feat.
 But it is definitely not!
 And here are some easy places to start…